 Climate change is a global problem requiring national and international action.

 The historic Paris Agreement is the first truly global plan to tackle climate change.
-The treaty has been signed and ratified by USA, China and EU among others and came into force four years early on 4 November 2016.
+The treaty has been ratified by USA, China, EU, the UK, and the vast majority of the 195 signatories, and came into force four years early on 4 November 2016.

-Scottish Ministers work actively to promote high international ambition on tackling climate change, highlighting Scotland’s world-leading climate legislation and strong track record of delivery as well as promoting the moral message of climate justice.
-Scotland has delivered: 45% cut in Greenhouse Gas emissions in 2014 (compared to 1990) exceeding our 2020 target level six years early; 500 MegaWatts of community renewables five years ahead of schedule; and a 15% cut in energy consumption passing our 2020 target (12%) six years early.
+Scottish Ministers work actively to promote high international ambition on tackling climate change, highlighting Scotland’s world-leading climate legislation and strong track record of delivery, as well as promoting the economic benefits of action on climate change, and the moral message of climate justice.

 Scotland is committed to the UN’s Sustainable Development Goals.
 Scotland is an active member of The Climate Group and its States and Regions Alliance.
 The Climate Group is an international, award winning, non-profit organisation which brings together governments and businesses to promote high ambition on climate change.
 Scotland has also signed the Under2Mou and the Compact of States and Regions.